SubhamSaha0/VideoStreaming/README.md

 # 📝 QuickBlog — MERN Blogging Platform

-QuickBlog is a full-stack, modern blogging platform that empowers users to create, publish, and manage blog posts with ease.
-With a beautiful, responsive interface and robust admin controls, QuickBlog demonstrates scalable architecture and a polished user experience—perfect for portfolios and showcasing technical expertise.
+QuickBlog is a full-stack, modern blogging platform that enables seamless creation, publication, and management of blog posts.
+With a polished, responsive interface and robust features, QuickBlog is ideal for demonstrating scalable architecture and clean code to recruiters.

 ## 🚀 Live Demo